|Filed Oct. 3, 1994|

 The Association is a statutory agency created under Section 4-02.1-01, N.D.C.C., to conduct an annual state fair:

 "State fair association.
 A state fair association, to be known as the North Dakota State Fair Association, is hereby created for the purpose of conducting an annual North Dakota state fair and for the purpose of exhibiting at such fair the agricultural, stockbreeding, horticultural, mining, mechanical, industrial, and other products and resources of this state.
 The North Dakota state fair shall be held at Minot, North Dakota, at a site to be selected by the state fair association.
-No other fair may be designated as, nor may any other fair call itself,
+No other fair may be designated as, nor may any other fair call itself, the state fair."

 Under Section 4-02.1-13, N.D.C.C., the Association is given broad authority to govern and operate the state fair: